 In fiscal year 2023, we identified errors related to the classification of certain expenses as cost of revenues instead of operating expenses and as continuing operations instead of discontinued operations.
 We identified deficiencies in the design of the controls related to the mapping of the chart of accounts for expenses to the statements of operations and we further identified an operating deficiency related to the review of the accounting evaluation regarding the classification of certain discontinued operations items within the statements of operations.
 These deficiencies in aggregate were determined to be a material weakness.
-This material weakness resulted in the misclassification of certain expenses on our condensed consolidated statements of operations for the three months ended April 2, 2023 and April 3, 2022.
+This material weakness resulted in the misclassification of certain expenses on our consolidated statements of operations for the three and six months ended July 2, 2023 and July 3, 2022.

-This Amendment No. 1 includes the unaudited restated condensed consolidated balance sheet as of January 1, 2023, and the unaudited restated condensed consolidated financial statements as of April 2, 2023 and for the three months ended April 2, 2023 and April 3, 2022.
+This Amendment No. 1 includes the unaudited restated condensed consolidated balance sheet as of January 1, 2023, and the unaudited restated condensed consolidated financial statements as of July 2, 2023 and for the three and six months ended July 2, 2023 and July 3, 2022, correcting the misstatements described above.
 In addition, the restated condensed consolidated financial information also includes adjustments to correct certain other previously identified misstatements that the Company determined to be immaterial, both individually and in the aggregate.
-For additional information, see Note 2.
+For additional information,, see Note 2.
 "Restatement of Previously Issued Condensed Consolidated Financial Statements" of the Notes to the Condensed Consolidated Financial Statements.

-The Company's management has concluded that in light of the findings described above, the Company's disclosure controls and procedures as of April 2, 2023 were not effective because of material weaknesses in its internal control over financial reporting.
+The Company's management has concluded that in light of the findings described above, the Company's disclosure controls and procedures as of July 2, 2023 were not effective because of material weaknesses in its internal control over financial reporting.
 Refer to "Item 4.
 Controls and Procedures" for additional details.